 Whether it’s a lifelong passion, or a budding interest you’d like to explore, Callawassie Island has an outlet for you.
 Through more than 50 onsite clubs and organizations, Callawassie Island offers a variety of opportunities for members to share their interests.
 From kayaking and card clubs to gardening, golf, or tennis, you’ll be able to find something that strikes your fancy.

 Callawassie Island hosts a variety of events for members ranging from local musicians, artists, ecologists, master gardeners and Callawassie’s own Callawassie Chorus.
 These events are a great way for members to mingle with one another, strengthening their bond with each other and with the island as well.
 Check out some of the spectacular events we’ve shared by reading our monthly blogs.

-Callawassie Island is both biker and walker friendly, showcasing beautiful vistas throughout the island and along the golf courses, marshes, and surrounding waterways.
-Callawassie offers plenty of beautiful scenery to enjoy the outdoors through a nice stroll on one of our many walking paths.
-While walking around our 880-acre island, you’ll likely run into a friend or have the chance to make a new one while you take in the live oaks, magnolias, egrets, herons and other wildlife in the island’s beautiful natural surroundings.
+Callawassie Island is friendly for bikers, joggers, and walkers.
+With beautiful vistas throughout the island and along the golf courses, marshes, and surrounding waterways, Callawassie Island offers plenty of beautiful scenery to bring a new level to enjoying the outdoors.
+While walking around our 880-acre island on one of our many walking paths, you’ll likely run into a friend or have the chance to meet a new one.
+There’s no better place to get active and get some fresh air than under the magnolias and shady live oaks at Callawassie Island.

-Community tennis, USTA tennis leagues and inter-club exchange matches provide opportunities for both social and competitive tennis across the Lowcountry.
-On more than one occasion, Callawassie Island teams have brought home trophies at these competitions.
-Our full-time USTA and PTR certified professional has worked with community enthusiasts to support the growth of Callawassie Island Tennis since 1995.
+Community racquet sports, USTA tennis leagues, and inter-club exchange matches provide opportunities for both social and competitive tennis across the Lowcountry.
+Our full-time United States Tennis Association (USTA) and Professional Tennis Registry (PTR) certified professional has worked with community tennis enthusiasts to support the growth of the sport on Callawassie Island since 1995.